On the hunt for an Xbox series X? Here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: EE restock continues for a second week – how to get the console
+Xbox series X stock - live: EE and Asda restocks continue into February – how to get a console

 Follow along for live Xbox stock alerts and updates from Argos, Game, Amazon and more

-Note: Update: EE still has Xbox series X bundles available for existing customers and Xbox All Access is available from Asda.
-Read below for more details.